Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 Share

 There are three phases in the first stage of childbirth: early labor, active labor, and transition labor.
-Certain positions are recommended for laboring women during each phase.
+Certain positions are recommended for laboring women during each stage of labor.
 Many expecting moms get excited when they start feeling those first real contractions.
 They get up and move around to get the party started.
-Doing this isn’t a bad thing; however, this may exert more of their energy than recommended for early labor.
-If you’re wondering what to do at the beginning of labor and which early labor positions are best, here’s what you need to know.
+Doing this isn’t a bad thing; however, it may cause them to exert more energy than recommended for early labor.
+If you’re wondering how to ease into this early phase and which positions can help most, here’s what you need to know.

 So, what are the best positions and things to do to help in early labor?
 It depends: